 To improve the protection and management of important sites, a number of communities, site managers and Partners have entered into site twinning or sister site arrangements.
 Currently, the EAAFP recognises eight Sister Site arrangements and other collaborative activities involving the Flyway Network (Appendix 1).

-The EAAFP Sister Site Programbrings together Flyway Network sites in different countries that share migratory waterbird species to encourage increased awareness of their shared species and link sites through collaborative activities to promote the conservation of these birds.
+The EAAFP Sister Site Program formally brings together Flyway Network sites in different countries that share migratory waterbird species to encourage increased awareness of their shared species and link sites through collaborative activities to promote the conservation of these birds.

 The EAAFP Sister Site Program is designed to offer enhanced opportunities to be engaged with other sites in the Flyway Site Network, to conduct collaborative research, undertake monitoring on shared species and exchange information and experience, which is critical for site managers and decision makers to reinforce conservation action.